Mumblecore

 The genre is a mostly American phenomenon.
-The term mumblegore has been used for films mixing the mumblecore and horror genres.
+The related term mumblegore has been used for films mixing the mumblecore and horror genres.

 Distinguishing characteristics

 Naturalism – both in performance and dialogue – is a key feature of almost all mumblecore films.
-Early mumblecore films tended to feature non-professional actors, although later films have had more professional actors, including major stars such as Anna Kendrick (Drinking Buddies and Happy Christmas) and Orlando Bloom (Digging for Fire).
-Some mumblecore films feature a prominent use of improvisation, with the cast sharing script credits, though some, like Bujalski's films, are mostly scripted.
+Early mumblecore films tended to feature non-professional actors; however, later films have had more professional actors, including major stars such as Anna Kendrick (Drinking Buddies and Happy Christmas) and Orlando Bloom (Digging for Fire).
+Some mumblecore films feature a prominent use of improvisation, with the cast sharing script credits, though some, like Andrew Bujalski's films, are mostly scripted.

 Mumblecore films are generally produced with a low budget, which has ranged from several thousand to several million dollars as well as low production values.
 Filming is done in real places, as opposed to studio sets or sound stages.
 Many of these films are shot digitally, although Bujalski's films have all been shot on film.
 Soundtracks tend to be limited, or nonexistent.

 Mumblecore films tend to revolve around characters in their twenties and early thirties who are usually single, white, and fairly aimless in both their professional and personal lives.
 Plots are often concerned with difficulties in romantic relationships, exacerbated by the characters' inability to articulate their own desires.